 The district heating network of the waste incineration plant and wood heating network will be expanded in four stages between 2022 and 2040.
 The key element of the first stage was the construction of a connecting pipeline between the district heating regions of Zurich North and Zurich West.
 Since October 2022, the hot water for the Zurich West district heating region has been produced primarily at the Hagenholz waste incineration plant and the Aubrugg wood-fired combined heat and power plant in Zurich North and supplied via the approximately 6 km connecting transmission line.

 Since 2017, the Hagenholz waste incineration plant has included a heat storage system.
-The excess heat is used to heat the water in the storage tanks and feed it into the district heating network to cover peak loads.
+Excess energy is used to store hot water in thermal storage units, which is then released into the district heating network to meet peak demand.
 These and other measures will ensure that the district heating of these energy networks will meet the net zero target by 2040 at the latest.

 Numerous residential properties and large-scale consumers such as Zurich main station, the university, the university hospital and Swiss television appreciate the high reliability of supply provided by district heating.